lanjblue/Getting-and-Cleaning-Data/Project/CodeBook.md

 ### 1. Merge the training and the test sets to create one data set.

-load and merge the follwing data files into one data set:
+Load and merge the follwing data files into one data set:

 * features.txt
 * activity_labels.txt